lemonce/lemonce.net/source/docs/code-editor/suite-editor.md

 <i class="fa fa-floppy-o"></i> **Save Suite**

 - If the suite is created in work space,just click the button to finish saving.
-- If the suite is created by clicking the button "New Suite" and it is the first time to save it, you must find a path to save it.
-You can also use `Ctrl+S` to complete this operation.
+- If the suite is created by clicking the <i class="fa fa-file-text-o"></i> and it is the first time to save it, you must find a path to save it.
+You can also use <button>Ctrl+S</button> to complete this operation.

 <i class="fa fa-times"></i> **Remove Suite**